 For a long time I’ve given text-only examples of the associative-imagery I create in my mind.

 Because all over the net I see people providing images and I think that it only encourages people to not use the powers of their own imagination.

 Sure, some of them are brilliant, such as this Ultimate Guide to the Hiragana.

-But even the best mnemonic examples with the most amazing illustrations are ultimately like giving a person using a crutch whose ready to walk on his own a wheelchair at the precise moment he or she is ready to start walking on his own.
+But even the best mnemonic examples with the most amazing illustrations are ultimately like giving a person using a crutch when that person is ready to walk on his own.